KaiSforza/rust-flake/README.md

 ## Options to `rust-flake` function

-None of these are required.
-The example only requires the `./.` because it's in a subdirectory of another flake.

 ### `root`

 The root directory of the rust crate, should usually be `./.`.
 This is the only